razor-x/eve-overview/README.md

 ## Updating

-The `Gemfile` is using pessimistic version constraints for everything, so if you want major updates, you need to bump the versions yourself.
+The `Gemfile` is using pessimistic version constraints for everything, so if you don't want to wait for updates, you need to bump the versions yourself.

-JavaScript library versions need to be updated in `bower.json` and `_config.yml`.
+JavaScript library versions need to be updated in `bower.json` and `_config.yml` (for CDN support).

-If you update Foundation, but sure to update the version numbers in `Gemfile` and `bower.json`.
+If you want to update Foundation, update the version number in `bower.json`.

 ## License